The Correspondence Club Of Bloomington

 Rogers’ involvement in Redditgifts prompted him to advertise the Club on the Reddit Penpals page, which wound up yielding several international mailing addresses that Club members can choose.
 The Club recently hit the one hundred mark: one hundred pieces of mail, both letters and postcards, have been sent from Bloomington to recipients all over the country and several internationally to countries including England and Lithuania.

 When he’s not running the Correspondence Club or working at Plan Nine Film Emporium, Rogers is all about music.
-He and his brother Lewis form the Bloomington-based band Busman’s Holiday, Rogers on the drums, his brother on guitar.
+He and his brother Lewis make up the Bloomington-based band Busman’s Holiday, Rogers on the drums, his brother on guitar.
 They tag-teamed the songwriting process and have played as a duo for the past three years, but in the past the band often performed with accompanying guests.
 The brothers celebrated ten years of playing together in 2013.
 Generally the band avoids playing at too many bars; instead they prefer the “DYI scene” at house shows and art spaces.
 “At one point we were selling the band’s merch out of a suitcase too,” says Rogers.
 “We would sell cassette tapes and trading cards from Salvation Army and say ‘Even if you don’t like our music, we’re still offering tapes and trading cards!’”
 Busman’s Holiday will release a new album, A Long Goodbye, in April through the Indianapolis record label Joyful Noise.

 Quite the versatile musician, Rogers traveled overseas in 2011 on Jens Lekman’s tour, a Swedish musician signed on Secretly Canadian.
 During this time he drummed and sang with Lekman for two weeks in the U.S. followed by two more weeks in Europe.
 No surprise, Rogers collected many postcards in his time abroad, which are now up for grabs in his lunchbox.